From Salvationist 4 April 2020

 Our changes may be temporary, but it will be interesting to see if there are any longer-lasting effects.
 Will people be kinder to one another?
 Might we take more care with our hygiene and be more discerning in our spending?
 And will the resolve, imagination and co-operation that are being used to address the situation be harnessed to solve other crises such as climate change, homelessness and poverty?

 With all that’s going on it would be easy to lose sight of the fact that this Sunday is Palm Sunday – the day when we celebrate Jesus’ triumphal entry into Jerusalem.
 He wasn’t what people expected.
 He came to change the culture, to establish the Kingdom of God – a new way of doing things round here.
 The people found that difficult to accept and soon changed their cries from ‘Hosanna!’ to ‘Crucify him!’ – not realising that his death and resurrection were the exact means that God would use to change the world.

 Whatever changes we may be struggling with – personally, in our families or with our work – may we be assured of the unchanging love of God expressed on the cross.
 And may we allow God to transform us into the kind of people who can help transform our culture into the culture of his Kingdom.

-From the editor,
+From the Editor

 LIEUT-COLONEL JONATHAN ROBERTS

-Check out our Article of the Week here.
+Check out our article of the week here.

-Salvationist is a weekly 24-page magazine for members and friends of The Salvation Army - with news, features, Bible studies and much more
+Salvationist is a weekly magazine for everyone linked to The Salvation Army - with news, features, Bible studies and much more.